 No. Stakeholder Summary of Submission Comment The Meath CDP 2013-2019 and the Draft Meath CDP 2021-2027 contain a list of Protected Views and Prospects.
 It is requested that this document be considered and referenced.
 The Meath CDP 2013-2019 and the Draft CDP 2021-2027 contain a record of protected structures.
 It is requested that this document be considered and referenced.
 Potential impacts the delivery of a number of significant transport projects including: N2 Rath to Kilmoon road project; Increased capacity on the M3; Road link between the M3 (junction 4 Clonee/R157 Dunboyne -Maynooth Road and the M4 (at Lucan/Leixlip).
 Upgrading of R125 Ashbourne to Swords.
 The implementation of the NTA Cycle Network Plan for the Greater Dublin Area.
 The Dart+ west project and other public transport projects should form part of the assessment.
 The consultation distances for a number of SEVESO sites in Fingal extend into County Meath, this should also be considered in the context of the preparation of the Environmental Report.
-The settlements of Ashbourne including the Ballymadun employment area and Dunboyne-Clonee adjoin Fingal, the proximity of these areas should form part of the considerations during this part of the plan review process.
+The settlements of Ashbourne including the Ballymadun employment area and Dunboyne-Clonee adjoin Fingal, the proximity of these areas should form part of the considerations during this part of the Plan review process.
 In conclusion, MCC wishes to express its thanks for the opportunity to input into the SEA process and requests that the above comments are taken into account in the preparation of the SEA Environmental Report.
 5 Waste Policy & Resource Efficiency (Department of the Environment, Climate and Communications) Please see below reply on behalf of the Waste Policy & Resource Efficiency Division: In respect of waste and landfills in the within documentation, we would be obliged if the local authority would consult directly with their respective Regional Waste Management Planning.
 Comment is noted.

-3.5 SEA Environmental Report (Stage 3) Current Stage
+3.5 SEA Environmental Report (Stage 3)

 Stage 3 of the SEA process provides for the main assessment and written output: the SEA Environmental Report.
-Consultation submissions from Stage 2 (scoping), have been considered in the Draft Plan and the assessment process.
+Submissions received from Stage 2 SEA Scoping and from pre-draft Plan consultation were considered in the making of the Plan and in the environmental assessment process.

-This SEA Environmental Report predicts and evaluates the likely significant effects of the Draft Plan and the alternatives.
-This Environmental Report provides Fingal County Council, stakeholders and the public with a clear understanding of the likely environmental consequences of implementing the Draft Plan.
+This SEA Environmental Report predicts and evaluates the likely significant effects of the Plan and its alternatives.
+This Environmental Report provides Fingal County Council, stakeholders and the public with a clear understanding of the likely environmental consequences of implementing the Plan.